-This past Easter we had all the family here, plus daughter Kristina’s boyfriend, Mike.
-Easter Sunday also happened to be my birthday, and Mike gave me this amazing cookbook.
+This past Easter we had all the family here in Libertyville.
+Easter Sunday also happened to be my birthday, and my daughter Kristina gave me this amazing cookbook.
 It truly is one of the best baking cookbooks I have ever seen.
 The recipes are not fussy or difficult, and the baked goods are the very best versions of familiar and nostalgic treats.

 You will find recipes for classic currant scones, sticky buns, croissants, cream-filled doughnuts, bran muffins, and so much more.
 Not just breakfast treats, but cookies, cakes, pies, and breads.
 I could hardly put the book down when I first started reading it.
-Kristina had mentioned that Mike loves banana bread, so I decided to make “Flour’s Famous Banana Bread” in honor of Mike’s lovely gift.
+My husband Bill loves banana bread, so I decided to make “Flour’s Famous Banana Bread.”

 This banana bread is hands down, one of the best I have ever tasted!
 It’s so incredibly tender and flavorful.
 It developed the most wonderful golden crust enveloping the entire loaf.
 It cuts like a dream.
 I didn’t cut it for a day, because I always let banana breads sit at room temperature wrapped in plastic wrap for 24 hours to further develop the flavor and texture.
 Be sure to use really, really ripe bananas.